 No price correction on the charts

 The current inventory level stands at 16 months, which is slightly higher than the last six year’s quarterly average of 15 months.
-This is a very healthy figure, and reflects demand-supply equilibrium.
-For buyers, this means that once the right price point and overall ticket size as well as the location matches the requirements, it is advisable to go ahead with the purchase.
+This is a very healthy figure and reflects demand-supply equilibrium.
+For buyers, this means that once the right price point and overall ticket size, as well as the location, match the requirements, it is advisable to go ahead with the purchase.

 Areas that will see maximum appreciation: